Havana Conference: The Siegel Situation

 To make matters worse, the bosses suspected Siegel and Hill of stealing project money.
 Lansky and the bosses had discovered that Hill was taking frequent trips to Zürich, Switzerland and depositing money in a bank account.
 They suspected that Siegel was skimming money and might flee the country if the Flamingo failed.

 Following a discussion, the delegates voted to execute Siegel.
 The delegates assigned Chicago Outfit consigliere, Charles "Trigger Happy" Fischetti to oversee the contract.
 The actual hit would be given to Jack Dragna, the Los Angeles crime family boss.
 Dragna, who despised Siegel, then gave the contract to Mob hitman, John "Frankie" Carbo, a Lucchese crime family soldier.

 At the last moment Siegel got a reprieve.
 The partly completed Flamingo was scheduled to open December 26.
 Longtime Siegel friend Lansky convinced the delegates to see how the hotel did in its opening.
 The delegates agreed, and then took a break for Christmas Day.
 The delegates soon learned that the Flamingo opening night was a flop.
 The enraged mobsters demanded Siegel's head.
 Lansky again convinced them to wait.
 He argued that Siegel could still save the casino and make money.

 After two weeks, the Flamingo closed to resume construction.
 The completed hotel opened a few months later.
 The Flamingo started making a small profit, but the Mafia investors had finally lost patience with Siegel.
 On June 20, 1947, Siegel was home alone at Hill's mansion in Los Angeles reading a newspaper by a living room window.
-A gunman with an military M-1 carbine rose up from the bushes and fired four shots into the room.
+A gunman with a military M-1 carbine rose up from the bushes and fired four shots into the room.
 Siegel was hit twice in the head and twice in the torso and died instantly.